pagopa-research/psi-demo-client/README.md

     mvn clean compile assembly:single

-To run the executable jar, which by default is generated in the target folder, run the following command from the root folder of this repo
+To run the executable jar, which by default is generated in the target folder, run the following command from the root folder of this repo:

     java -jar target/psi-demo-client-1.0-jar-with-dependencies.jar [arguments]